apache/parquet-format/LogicalTypes.md

 by `LIST` or `MAP` should be interpreted as a required list of required elements where the element type is the type of the field.

+Implementations should use either `LIST` and `MAP` annotations _or_ unannotated repeated fields, but not both.
+When using the annotations, no unannotated repeated types are allowed.

 ### Lists

 `LIST` is used to annotate types that should be interpreted as lists.